dougnutz/hoc/README.md

   - create a src directory if it doesn't already exist (eg type `md src`)
   - change to that directory ('cd src' + enter)
   - clone the repository type 'git clone https://github.com/dougnutz/hoc.git'
+## Hardware
+- on top of the software tooling we need a ESP8266 compatible arduino (eg. ESP8266 NodeMCU CP2102 ESP-12E).
+Other arduino chips will likely work also.
 ## Checkpoint
   - In VS Code click open folder (or ctrl+k, ctrl+O)
     - in the file window pick the blink2 folder from the hoc directory just cloned (eg 'C:\src\hoc\Blink2')